 Mayan Farming: Raised Bed Farming

-In mountainous areas, the Maya made terraces on the steep hillsides.
+For Mayan farming in mountainous areas, the Maya made terraces on the steep hillsides.
 Small fields are cut into a hillside and held with a retaining wall.
 These create a series of steps that reduce water runoff and erosion and can be planted with maize or other crops.
 These terraces make the most productive use of mountainous or hilly land.
 Here too, the Maya used canals to irrigate the crops.

-Mayan Farming: Miscellaneous Other Methods
+Miscellaneous Other Methods

 Besides the three agricultural methods outlined above, the Maya also used forest gardening, planting trees that provided economic benefit for them as food or firewood.
 Cacao and gum trees were encouraged to grow, for example.
 The Maya also harvested from the wild, finding tubers, roots and berries they could eat.